Liguria: Demographics

+As of 2026, the population is 1,511,988, of which 48.6% are male, and 51.4% are female.
+Minors make up 12.8% of the population, and seniors make up 29.4%.

-The population density of Liguria is much higher than the national average (300 inhabitants per km^{2}, or 770 per mi^{2}), being only less than Campania's, Lombardy's and Lazio's.
+At 279.2 inhabitants per km², the population density of Liguria is much higher than the national average of 195.1, being only less than Campania's, Lombardy's and Lazio's.
 In the Metropolitan City of Genoa, it reaches almost 500 inhabitants per km^{2}, whereas in the provinces of Imperia and Savona it is less than 200 inhabitants per km^{2}.
-The Spanish traveller Pedro Tafur, noting it from sea in 1436, remarked "To one who does not know it, the whole coast from Savona to Genoa looks like one continuous city, so well inhabited is it, and so thickly studded with houses," and today over 80% of the regional population still lives permanently near to the coast, where all the four major cities above 50,000 are located: Genoa (pop.
-610,000), La Spezia (pop.
-95,000), Savona (pop.
-62,000) and Sanremo (pop.
-56,000).
+The Spanish traveller Pedro Tafur, noting it from sea in 1436, remarked "To one who does not know it, the whole coast from Savona to Genoa looks like one continuous city, so well inhabited is it, and so thickly studded with houses," and today over 80% of the regional population still lives permanently near to the coast, where all the four major cities above 50,000 inhabitants are located: Genoa (population 566,247), La Spezia (92,610), Savona (58,421) and Sanremo (53,157).

 The population of Liguria has been declining since the census in 1971, most markedly in the cities of Genoa, Savona and La Spezia.
 The age pyramid now looks more like a 'mushroom' resting on a fragile base.
-The negative trend has been partially interrupted only in the last decade when, after a successful economic recovery, the region has attracted consistent fluxes of immigrants.
-As of 2008, the Italian national institute of statistics, ISTAT, estimated that 90,881 foreign-born immigrants live in Liguria, equal to 5.7% of the total regional population.
+The negative trend has been partially interrupted only in the last 2 decades when, after a successful economic recovery, the region has attracted consistent fluxes of immigrants.